gerekper/ganjaking/wp-content/plugins/woocommerce-order-delivery/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-order-delivery/) to read the documentation and get support.

 == Changelog ==

+= 1.8.5 January 18, 2021 =
+* Tweak - Exclude pending orders when checking the maximum number of orders per day/time frame.
+* Tweak - Check the maximum number of orders allowed when validating a delivery date in the checkout form.
+* Tweak - Tested compatibility with WC 4.9.
+* Fix - The setting "Number of orders" was not being saved when entering a zero value.
+* Fix - Deactivate a delivery date/time frame in the calendar when its maximum number of orders is reached.
+* Fix - Fixed `array_merge()` warning when adding a product to an active subscription with the "All products for WC Subscriptions" extension.

 = 1.8.4 November 26, 2020 =
 * Tweak - Improved PHP 8 support.